|Taxi at a glance|

 |LPG conversions||LPG is acceptable but the simple Technical Assessor’s LPG Report is required.|

 |Age||Under 10 years calculated from date of first registration regardless of where it was first registered.
 See box “B” in the Vehicle Registration Certificate, or box “I” or box “B” is blank.
 See Age Rules|

 NTA has produced a list of vehicles by make and model that indicates whether or not a vehicle may meet statutory requirements.
-This is known as the ‘Model Report’.
-Before you buy any vehicle to use as a taxi or hackney, you must check the Model Report and the Initial Suitability Inspection Manual to satisfy yourself that the vehicle is likely to be suitable.
-If there is no information listed for the vehicle you are considering, or the entry in the Model Report does not appear complete, you should contact the Industry Information Line – 076 1064 000.
+This is known as the ‘Suitable Vehicle List’.
+Before you buy any vehicle to use as a taxi or hackney, you must check the Suitable Vehicle List and the Initial Suitability Inspection Manual to satisfy yourself that the vehicle is likely to be suitable.
+If there is no information listed for the vehicle you are considering, or the entry in the Suitable Vehicle List does not appear complete, you should contact the Industry Information Line – 076 1064 000.